Finding work experience is not difficult, making sure it is relevant is much harder.

 Work experience and volunteering have intensified my desire to pursue the profession; it gave me the chance to observe doctors diagnosing problems and establishing possible routes of treatment; I found the use of monoclonal antibodies in kidney transplantation fascinating.
 A doctor needs to be skilled, dexterous and creative.
 Medicine is a scientific discipline that requires a profound understanding of the physiology of the body, but the application of medicine can be an art, especially when communications between the doctor and the patient can influence the outcome of the treatment.
 I admire the flexibility of doctors; an inpatient needs to be approached with sensitivity and reassurance, whereas an acute admission patient would benefit more from hands-on assessments.

 The student has used relevant experience throughout their Personal Statement and in the paragraph above, there is clear evidence of their passion for medicine.
-Linking back to the key qualities of a medical student that we mentioned earlier, the student shows a knowledge of the scientific basis of medicine and they demonstrate understanding of good medical practice.
-Lastly, they also indicate the importance of showing respect for parents at all time which will tick some of the boxes that admissions tutors are looking for.
+Linking back to the key qualities of a medical student that we mentioned earlier, the student shows a knowledge of the scientific basis of medicine and they demonstrate an understanding of good medical practice.

 Final Tips work experience tips: